Deano10134/ServianTechChallenge-DB/README.md

 # CI/CD

 In AWS I would use CodeCommit to deploy the application through a CI/CD Pipeline.
 This would update any changes to the app.

+Also if given more time I would use CloudFormation to deploy the templates for the Auto Scaling group and use Cloudwatch to montor the Application.